vishnu-sudo/Python/README.md

 markdown
 Copy code

-3. Browse the course content in the module folders.
+3. Browse the course content in the Day folders.

 ## Course Instructor